ADGEfficiency/adgefficiency.github.io/_posts/2017-04-03-energy_py-reinforcement-learning-for-energy-systems.md

 With reinforcement learning we can use the ability of the same agent to generalize to a number of different environments.
 This means we can use a single agent to both learn how to control a battery and to dispatch flexible demand.
 It’s a more scalable solution than developing site by site heuristics or building an abtract model for each site.

-There are challenges to be overcome.
+## Challenges

 The first and most important is safety.
 Safety is the number one concern in any engineering discipline.

 I believe that by reinforcement learning should be first applied on as high a level of the control system as possible.
 This allows the number of actions to be limited and existing lower level safety & control systems can remain in place.
 The agent is limited to only making the high level decisions operators make today.